wsvea-lochert/softwareEngineering/README.md

 #### SearchEventTest is used for testing methods associated with the SearchEvent class.
 SearchEvent contains two methods for searching after event by event name, and searching trought different categories.

 ##### Index of unit tests
-- 7A - checkIfSearchEventByEventNameReturnsArrayOfEventObjects()
+- 7A - checkIfSearchEventByEventNameReturnsArrayOfEventObject()
-- 7B - checkIfSearchEventByEventNameReturnsEmptyArrayIfNoMatches()
+- 7B - checkIfSearchEventByEventNameReturnsEmptyArrayIfNoMatche()
-- 7C - checkIfSearchEventByCategoryNameReturnsArrayOfEventObjects()
+- 7C - checkIfSearchEventByCategoryNameReturnsArrayOfEventObject()
-- 7D - checkIfSearchEventByCategoryReturnsEmptyArrayIfNoMatches()
+- 7D - checkIfSearchEventByCategoryReturnsEmptyArrayIfNoMatche()

 <hr>